Hair Loss Can be a Symptom of Stress

 Alopecia Areata can be triggered by stress.
 Areata Alopecia is an autoimmune disorder which causes hair loss and prevents hair from growing in patches around the scalp.
 The autoimmune disorder causes the body’s immune system to attack hair follicles whilst in the growth (Anagen) stage which stops hair growth.
-Hair loss is caused through inflammation as T cell lymphocytes (natural killer cells) cluster around affected hair follicles.
+Hair loss is caused through inflammation as T cell lymphocytes (natural killer cells) cluster around affected hair follicles, hindering hair growth.

 Treatment for Areata Alopecia

 ProTress Essential Scalp Therapy Energising Shampoo and Lotion is so effective at treating Alopecia Areata because it works in tandem with the science of your hair’s growth cycle.
 ProTress Essential Scalp Therapy Energising Shampoo and Lotion revitalises hair follicles and increases the rate at which blood flows around the scalp, passing nutrients to the hair bulb (microcirculation), which helps to extend the Anagen (Growth) stage whilst shortening the Telogen (hair fall) phase of the hair growth cycle, because the hair follicle is renewed faster which reduces hair loss and improves hair growth.

 My Hair is Falling Out in Clumps, What Should I Do?